lxc/incus/doc/api-extensions.md

 So new connections from the target will appear as coming from the network forward address.

 This is limited to bridged networks as OVN doesn't support flexible enough SNAT for this.

+## `memory_hotplug`

+This adds memory hotplugging for VMs, allowing them to add memory at runtime without rebooting.